 You want your stroller to be safe, because your children are precious.
 So we test strollers using the Australian and New Zealand standard.
-But you also need a stroller that’s easy to use so we also assess how easy they are to load, adjust, push, fold and carry.
-Using our results, you can choose a stroller with confidence.
+We also assess how easy they are to load, adjust, push, fold and carry.
+Plus, we tested buggy boards so your toddler can ride in style and safety.

 Snapshot: The Steelcraft Agile Twin is a side-by-side stroller that’s suitable for newborn babies.
 But how safe and easy to use is it?

 Snapshot: The Bugaboo Bee5 is a single stroller.
 But how safe and easy to use is it?

 Snapshot: The Bugaboo Cameleon3 is a single stroller with 4 wheels.
 But how safe and easy to use is it?

 Snapshot: The Baby Jogger City Mini GT is a single stroller that's suitable for newborn babies.
 But how safe and easy to use is it?

 Snapshot: The Baby Jogger City Mini GT Double is a side-by-side stroller.
 But how safe and easy to use is it?

 Snapshot: The Mountain Buggy Cosmopolitan 2.0 is a single stroller.
 But how safe and easy to use is it?

 Snapshot: The Phil & Teds Dash 5.0 (2015) is a single stroller that’s suitable for newborn babies.
 But how safe and easy to use is it?

 Snapshot: The Bugaboo Donkey2 Duo is a side-by-side stroller.
 But how safe and easy to use is it?

 Snapshot: The Mountain Buggy Duet 3.0 can be configured as a single stroller with side basket or as a side-by-side double stroller.
 But how safe and easy to use is it?